eminx/cocoso/README.md

 ## Features

+### User Accounts

+Every user can easily create an account and continue their operations from there.
+This is built on top of Meteor's account system, which has proven to work very powerful.

+Accounts feature can easily be extended to have further information for each user such as an avatar, phone number, account number etc. Passwords are automatically encrypted in the database so system admins won't be able to track them.

+The way accounts work for the multi tenancy feature in Cocoso is each account is global, but can have different privileges in different spaces.
+This will allow users to have relation to each other in between spaces while keeping their privileges only in their own spaces.
+It is designed for autonomy in mind.

 ### Public Activities (Events)

-Since Cocoso is primarily built for an artist run space that continuously hosts public stage performances for a limited audience who are required to register beforehand; creating and managing a public event was a number one requirement.
+Since Cocoso is primarily built for an artist run space that continuously hosts public stage performances for a limited audience who are required to register beforehand; creating and managing a public event was the number one requirement.

 There are a few components of public events that can be listed as below: